edorrough/CLEAR/README.md

 The landing page has been left blank and can be customized in [AdminApp.scss](https://bitbucket.org/rj218/clearrepo/src/master/Server/client/src/components/AdminApp/).
 Within the [/AdminApp/components](https://bitbucket.org/rj218/clearrepo/src/master/Server/client/src/components/AdminApp/components/) directory you can customize
 each page's style such as the navigation bar or user page.

 ---
+## **Testing:**
+Due to the nature of our task we were not sure how to go about testing.
+A major aspect of our testing included error handling so as to avoid the site hanging on errors.
+When developing locally you can expect to revieve error messages when things go wrong, this ensures you know what went wrong and where.
+When developing we worked with
+Chrome, Firefox, and Safari.
+Other browsers are not guranteed to work.
+---
 ## **Deployment:**
 ---